Portrait of Captain Thomas Coram

 Portrait of Captain Thomas Coram is a 1740 portrait of philanthropist Thomas Coram painted by William Hogarth.
 The portrait, which represents Hogarth's highest achievement in direct portraiture, was not created as a commission and was instead donated to Coram's Foundling Hospital.
 The portrait is divided into two sections: The left side represents Coram's sea ventures, a major source of his wealth.
 The right side shows a curtain pulled over a mother figure with a child.

 The painting is now in the collection of London's Foundling Museum.

+Edward Matthew Ward's 1863 painting Hogarth's Studio in 1739 features Hogarth's portrait of Coram.